 This blog used to be part of my PhD study about online memorials and mourning rituals in web environments, as well as a communication platform about my brief postdoctoral study about online hate and violence.
 After leaving the university in spring 2016 this blog has been searching its future form.
 Currently, I use it as a mind mapping tool and a notebook about anthropology and design, and everything in between.

 I have a passion for UX and service design, writing and all things digital.

 I seek inspiration from people and everything in my work has an anthropological touch: understand the people and the stories they tell you.
 Why they do what they do and – especially – why they claim to be doing something else that they actually are doing.
 I work as a UX researcher at a Turku based design and development agency, where I focus on service design, design anthropology and UX research while being part of an awesomely talented design team.

-I am passionate about what I do and get excited easily about new ideas.
-During my free time I enjoy spending time with various sports from martial arts to Ashtanga yoga, and from boxing to biking.
+I am passionate about what I do and get easily excited about new ideas.
+During my free time, I enjoy spending time with various sports from martial arts to Ashtanga yoga, and from boxing to biking.
 I am a movie buff and I have saved every single of my Finnkino movie tickets since 1993.
 The sci-fi-geekiness is very strong in me, and one day I hope to find out why the meaning of life is 42.

-*In my thesis Memoria Virtualis – death and mourning rituals in online environments I examined the ritual practices of mourning and honoring an intimate in various online environments, such as in social media, official memorial website and in gaming environments. (download a free copy of my thesis here)
+*In my thesis Memoria Virtualis – death and mourning rituals in online environments I examined the ritual practices of mourning and honoring in various online environments, such as in social media, official memorial website and in gaming environments. (download a free copy of my thesis here)